runtimeerror55/tetris-react-version/README.md

 3. 60 fps on all different refresh rate displays
 4. removing back button
 5. deleting sound files,images
-6. transiton animation
+6. delicious is shown when live save is used. it should not
-7. delicious is shown when live save is used. it should not
+7. tetrominos are getting rotated when playing again to be solved

 ## key functionalities